trevorks1/Server-Side-Calculator/README.md

 5. You can then use C button to clear the fields.
 6. History will display under Result.

+## Built With

+Postman, AJAX, Express, Node, NPM, JS, HTML, CSS, and VSCode

+## Acknowledgement

+Thanks to Prime Digital Academy who equipped and helped me to make this app a reality.
+Special Thanks to Scott Bromander and Myron Schippers.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).